-The Department of Physiology offers a Liberal Program (50 credits), Major Program (64/65-68/69 credits), and Honours Program (75-79 credits).
-We also offer an Interdepartmental Honours Immunology (77 credits), Joint Major Physiology and Physics (80 credits), Joint Major Physiology and Mathematics (77 credits), B.A.&Sc.
-Major Concentration in Biomedical Option (36/38 credits), and a B.Sc. (which will be phased out by June 2009). https://www.mcgill.ca/physiology/undergraduate-studies
+The Department of Physiology offers a Liberal Program (46/50 credits), Major Program (64/65-68/69 credits), and Honours Program (75-79 credits).
+We also offer an Interdepartmental Honours Immunology (75 credits), Joint Major Physiology and Physics (82 credits), Joint Major Physiology and Mathematics (79 credits). https://www.mcgill.ca/physiology/undergraduate-studies

 5. How do I get accepted into the Physiology Program?

 Any student who has been accepted into the Faculty of Science is admissible into the Department of Physiology.
 The Honours Physiology and Interdepartmental Honours in Immunology programs are entered in the U2 year.
 Students interested in these programs must complete an interdepartmental application at the end of their U1 year.
 These programs each admit 10-12 students a year.
 The Major Physiology & Physics and the Major Physiology and Math programs are entered in U1 year.